kanopi/kanopi-pack/documentation/extending.md

     {
         "commands": {
-            "standard": 'Wrapper for the Commander CLI runner, see repository and bin script for example usage' }
+            "check-configuration": "Commander CLI runner to check the current effective configuration sent to Webpack" "standard": 'Commander CLI runner, see repository and bin script for example usage' }
         "configuration": {
             "common": 'Common profile and plugins for all build profiles',